LucaCappelletti94/hammer/README.md

 This approach fixes a subset of the feature sets as the base feature sets, and then iterates on all of the low-dimensionality (less than 1024) feature sets, adding them one by one to the base feature sets.
 The performance of the model is then evaluated on the validation set, and the performance of the model is saved in the `feature_sets_synergy_training.csv` file, while the barplots will be saved in the `feature_sets_synergy_barplots` directory.

+We pick the base feature sets as the `layered` feature set, as it is nearly the best performing feature set, and differently from Avalon, we know fully how it is computed while there is no paper for the Avalon fingerprints.

 ```bash
 hammer feature-sets-synergy \
     --verbose \